-INTERIM REPORT JANUARY-JUNE 2019
+INTERIM REPORT JANUARY-SEPTEMBER 2019

-CONTINUED PRICE PRESSURE ON THE MARKET
+PRICE PRESSURE REMAINED BUT SIGNS OF THE MARKET BOTTOMING OUT

 Lennart Eberleh, President and CEO